nasa/oceandata-notebooks/docs/notebooks/oci/accessing_CLOSE_data.md

 }
 ```

 We can now make `POST` requests for each dataset, and build up a list of files to download.
+Depending on the current load on the File Search database, this step may take anywhere from a few seconds to several minutes.

 ```{code-cell} ipython3
 files = {}